Which is worse? Ignorance or apathy? Who knows? Who cares?

 I keep some tasting notes online.

-Be good, avoid scheduling events on Shabbat, Rosh Hasanah, Yom Kippur, Sukkot, Chanukkah, Purim, and Passover.
+Perform a mitzva (a good deed); avoid scheduling events on Shabbat, Rosh Hashanah, Yom Kippur, Sukkot, Chanukkah, Purim, and Passover.

 (Links from Philip Wadler’s homepage.)